 Harold and Jane T.

 Dr. Ciuffo’s Comment:

-I am glad I had the opportunity to offer Harold my expertise.
+I am glad I had the opportunity to work with and offer Harold my expertise.
 The bloodless heart surgery center has offered real solutions to countless patients.
-More and more hospitals are showing interest in developing a bloodless medicine service for their patient population.
+More and more hospitals are showing interest in developing bloodless medicine services for their patient population.
 I have personally held lectures to help set up a bloodless medicine service in several institutions and the academic community continues to produce reliable literature in support of our efforts.
-The overwhelming majority of Jehovah’s Witnesses and patients otherwise in need of a surgical procedure with strict bloodless techniques have now access to the full range of surgical therapy.
+The overwhelming majority of Jehovah’s Witnesses and patients otherwise in need of bloodless heart surgery now have access to the full range of surgical therapy.